 If information about the occupation title and tasks performed is inconclusive, information about the kind of economic activity (industry) of the establishment in which the person is employed may be helpful – but should be treated with caution.
 For example, it would be reasonable to assume that a skilled farm worker on a livestock farm should be classified to Unit Group 6121: Livestock and Dairy Producers.
 It is possible, however, that some individual workers on mixed farms may specialize in either animal production or crop production.
 Mixed farms may, for example, employ both shepherds and tree pruners.

 Information about the kind of economic activity may be found either in the form of written information provided in response to questions about the establishment in which the person is employed, or in the form of information coded to a classification of economic activities.
 Particular care needs to be taken when using coded information on the kind of economic activity of agricultural establishments to help assign occupation codes for workers.
 This is because precedence rules used to determine the predominant activity, for the purposes of economic statistics, may not be compatible with the purposes of an occupation classification based on the kind of work performed, defined in terms of skill requirements.
-For example, the current version of the International Standard Industrial Classification of All Economic Activities (ISIC Rev. 4) specifies that “if either production of crops or animals in a given unit exceeds 66 per cent or more of standard gross margins, the combined activity should not be included’ in Class 0150: Mixed Farming but allocated to crop or animal farming (UN, 2008, p.
+For example, the current version of the International Standard Industrial Classification of All Economic Activities (ISIC Rev. 4) specifies that “if either production of crops or animals in a given unit exceeds 66 per cent or more of standard gross margins, the combined activity should not be included” in Class 0150: Mixed Farming but allocated to crop or animal farming (UN, 2008, p.
 72).
 Workers who specialize in crop or animal farming may thus be employed on mixed farms that have been classified to ISIC categories associated with crop or animal production.

 Whilst it is not possible here to prescribe strict rules that could be applied in all situations and national contexts, it should be clear from the above that information about economic activity of the establishment should not normally take precedence over information given about occupation title and tasks performed in the job.
 The important point is that the skills required for performance in the job are the main consideration in determining the most appropriate occupation code.
 Thus, if skills associated with both animal raising and crop production are essential requirements, then the job should be classified as mixed crop and animal production.